yvrakesh/Lab-Assignments/README.md

 # myexpos
-A basic operating system as a part of OS lab
+A very basic operating system implemented as a part of OS lab